vandersonpc/vandersonpc.github.io/index.md

 layout: about
 invisible: true
 ---
-An electrical engineer fascinated by the data science world!
+I'm electrical/electronic engineer fascinated by the data science world!

 I'm currently a **Machine Learning** student at [University of West of England](https://www.uwe.ac.uk) in Bristol/UK.